Graft rejection; Tissue/organ rejection

 Tissue typing ensures that the organ or tissue is as similar as possible to the tissues of the recipient.
 The match is usually not perfect.
 No two people, except identical twins, have identical tissue antigens.

 Doctors use medicines to suppress the recipient's immune system.
-The goal is to prevent the immune system from attacking the newly transplanted organ when the organ is not closely matched.
+The goal is to prevent the immune system from attacking the newly transplanted organ.
 If these medicines are not used, the body will almost always launch an immune response and destroy the foreign tissue.

 There are some exceptions, though.
 Cornea transplants are rarely rejected because the cornea has no blood supply.
 Also, transplants from one identical twin to another are almost never rejected.